open/close all folders

 - Rated M for Manly: Aside from being a hulking giant and stone-cold badass, there's also Saejima's way of capturing Revelations - since he doesn't have a camera, he carves elaborate sculptures out of chunks of wood.
 With a chisel, in a few seconds, while roaring.

 - Unfortunately, this also means he's too manly to try karaoke or woo some hostesses.
+In Yakuza 4, anyway.

 - Remember the New Guy: He's actually Majima's best friend and they were a huge influence on each other in their early yakuza days.
 Funny that Majima never mentioned him.
 Probably due to Maijima's unwilling role in Saejima's frame up.

 - Shaming the Mob: The mob in this case being rich and bloodthirsty spectators of a deathmatch tournament he's forced to participate in.
 He lectures them on what it's really like to kill someone.
 This is combined with What Measure Is a Mook? and "The Reason You Suck" Speech.